ahuth/brackets-indentator/README.md

 **Extension for Adobe Brackets**

-Re-indent a document according to your current indentation settings (tabs vs spaces, 2/4/8 spaces, etc).
+Re-indent a document according to your current indentation settings.

 Useful for converting someone else's style to your own.
-Run by going to the Edit menu and selecting "Indent Document" or Ctrl+Alt+I
+Run by selecting `Indent Document` under the `Edit` menu, or using the `Ctrl+Alt+I` shortcut.

 ##Install